pingidentity/pingone-mobile-sdk-ios/Android/README.md

 ```
 /*
-* To share the log file, use this method.
-The FileProvider for your application_id and
+* Call this method if you want to share the PingOne SDK logs with the PingOne support team.
-* PingOne log file are provided by the SDK component.
+* The FileProvider for your application_id and PingOne log file are provided by the SDK component.
 */
 private void shareLogFile(Context context){
    /*